De Herode et Ioanni Baptista

 Named historical figures and characters: Chuza, Elisha (prophet), Elizabeth, Gabriel (angel), John (the Baptist), Herod Antipas, Herodias, Isaiah (prophet), Jeremiah (prophet), Jesus Christ, Joanna, Mary (Virgin), Philip (tetrach), Rachel (matriarch), Salome (daughter of Herodias), Tiberius, Zechariah (priest).

-Places: Arabia, Mount of Olives.
+Geographical locations: Arabia, Mount of Olives.

 3.1 Manuscripts and Editions